vintagefilmography/WolverineFix/README.md

 Extract it.
 Go to:
 ..\CapSample1\CapSample\bin  directory and run CapSample.exe
+Select camera

+The config window should pop up

+Select 15 FPS
+Click OK.
+The preview window should display the camera preview.

+Click on video capture device in the config window.
+The camera info window should pop up.

+Click on Camera Control tab and set the exposure to manual and set the exposure control as needed.
+The auto exposure works ok sometimes but it can be fooled by the image white areas such as sprocket holes.
+Now, you are basically ready to start the capture.
+The default output directory in the config window is set to C:/Capture.
+You can leave it like that or change it to some other destination.
+It may be better to save the video to your local C: drive to ensure that there are no dropped frames.
+Once the capture is done it is easy just to copy the video from c: drive to an external drive and postprocess it right there.
+Press the start button:

+Turn the unit of by pressing the power button in the original controller.
+Then, turn the run switch on and press the power button again.
+The unit should start running and the output will be sent to the C:\Capture directory or whatever directory you selected.
+Note that you can adjust the exposure dynamically while the capture is running.
+It is also possible to adjust other camera parameters if required.
+Once done, hit the Stop button in the preview window.

+## Alternative Capture Software

 Download "3-H.264 USB Camera Testing software for Windows-20230606T131020Z-001.zip" file to your local directory.
 Unzip it and go into it.